 *This list was original posted on 01/01/2019, updated on 08/07/2019 and updated again on 14/12/2019 to include new entries which have made it onto my Top 10 List.

-This Top 10 breaks down my favourite extended playthroughs from Jon era Game Grumps.
-If you want to check out my favourite Jon era One-offs then click here and if you want to check out my favourite Dan era extended playthroughs and One-offs then click here and here respectively.
-Also I recently made a Top 10 for my favourite moments from Game Grumps, that you can check here.
+Here’s another Top 10, this one breaks down my favourite extended playthroughs from Jon era Game Grumps.
+If you want to check out my Top 10 Jon era One-offs then click here and if you want to check out my favourite Dan era One-offs and Extended Playthroughs then click here and here respectively.
+I also made a Top 10 for my favourite Game Grumps moments which you can check out here.

 1. Sonic ’06 (108 Episodes)